“Is there anything I shouldn’t eat?”

 Yet, how often do we hear about the connection between diet and cancer?
 Not enough.

-There are countless things that can cause cancer.
-And unfortunately, we cannot control or completely eliminate all of them.
-But, we can focus on the ones we can control, including what we eat.
+There are many things that can increase one’s risk for cancer.
+And many of these things we encounter simply by living life.
+Unfortunately, we cannot control or completely eliminate all of them.
+Nevertheless, we can focus on the ones we can control, including what we eat.

 The first category is “Group 1: Carcinogenic to Humans”.
 On that list, smoking, asbestos, plutonium . . .